semaphor-dk/infopi/README.md

-# info-rpi: Ansible managed info screens
+# infopi: Ansible managed info screens

-## What is info-rpi?
+## What is infopi?
 This project offers a free and Ansible managed alternative to proprietary info screens.
 The only component needed is a Raspberry Pi.
 The project should work with all Raspberry Pi's but is currently only tested on model 3.